StevenCregan/FFCP-GCodeScripts/Octoprint-Gcode/README.md

 ## Usage

+When using Octoprint with the FFCP, you will need to have the GPX plugin.
+This will allow Octoprint to communicate via USB to the printer.
+It's recommended to increase the "Pause after connection" value, to ensure the machine has had enough time to start properly.
+I personally have also turned off the "Clear coordinate system before print start" option.

 After getting Octoprint set up, the scripts contained in this folder can be copied into the GCode Scripts section